anhh-nguyen/malloc/README.md

 # malloc
-implementing the backend of the four core functions for dynamic allocation: malloc, free, calloc, and realloc.
+Implementing the backend of the four core functions for dynamic allocation: malloc, free, calloc, and realloc in C